Trial of Jian Ghomeshi: Trial and acquittal

 The Crown asked the judge, Justice William Horkins, "...to allow a final witness to be deemed admissible, saying she would corroborate Ms. DeCoutere's version of events" on day six.
-The defense opposed to calling the witness, but Horkins ruled that the new witness could testify.
+The defense opposed calling the witness, but Horkins ruled that the new witness could testify.
 Due to a snowstorm, the witness, actress Sarah E. Dunsworth, did not testify and instead a transcript of her statement to police and messages exchanged between her and DeCoutere were provided.

 On the last day of the trial, the Crown and defence team made their closing arguments to the judge.
 Crown prosecutor Michael Callaghan stated that the "...credibility of Ghomeshi's three accusers has nothing to do with the way they behaved after the alleged incidents".

 On March 24, 2016, the judge delivered the verdict.
 Ghomeshi was acquitted of all charges.
 Justice William Horkins stated that the inconsistency and "outright deception" of the witness' testimony had irreparably weakened the prosecution's case.
 "Each complainant," he wrote, "demonstrated, to some degree, a willingness to ignore their oath to tell the truth on more than one occasion."
 Referring to a witness' excuse that she was merely trying to "navigate" the proceeding, Horkins replied "'Navigating' this sort of proceeding is really quite simple: tell the truth, the whole truth and nothing but the truth."

 Separate charge

 One additional charge of sexual assault was expected to be addressed at a separate trial in June 2016.
-On May 11, 2016, however, the Crown withdrew the last remaining charge, involving the alleged sexual assault against former CBC co-worker, Kathryn Borel, after Ghomeshi signed a peace bond, which does not include an admission of guilt but which is premised on the complainant having a reasonable fear that the person entering the peace bond will cause personal injury to the complainant or their intimate partner, or damage to the complainant's property, or will post an intimate image without consent contrary to s.162.1 of the Criminal Code..
+On May 11, 2016, however, the Crown withdrew the last remaining charge, involving the alleged sexual assault against former CBC co-worker, Kathryn Borel, after Ghomeshi signed a peace bond.
+A peace bond does not include an admission of guilt but is premised on the complainant having a reasonable fear that the person entering the peace bond will cause personal injury to the complainant or to their intimate partner, or damage the complainant's property, or post an intimate image without consent contrary to s.162.1 of the Criminal Code..
 Ghomeshi also agreed to apologize to Borel and did so formally.
 "No workplace friendship or creative environment excuses this sort of behaviour, especially when there's a power imbalance as there was with Ms. Borel," Ghomeshi stated.

 Later that day, Borel issued a formal statement to the media, insisting that Ghomeshi was guilty of sexual assault.
 "There are at least three documented incidents of physical touching," she said.
 "A trial would have maintained his lie, the lie that he was not guilty, and would have further subjected me to the very same pattern of abuse that I am currently trying to stop," Borel added.
 Borel was critical of the CBC for its handling of her initial complaint about Ghomeshi's behaviour.